These FAQs answer some of the most common questions for active military and veteran applicants.

 IMPORTANT: You are responsible for all debts resulting from reductions or terminations of your enrollment.

 How do I obtain military transcripts for my undergraduate degree?

-Endicott College accepts up to 85 transfer credits toward a bachelor's degree and 32 credits toward an associate's degree.
+The Endicott College Van Loan School of Professional Studies accepts up to 85 transfer credits toward a bachelor's degree and 32 credits toward an associate degree.
 To request your official military transcript, please visit the Joint Services Transcript website.

 Where do I apply for benefits?

 You can apply for benefits at the Veterans Benefits Administration web page.
 If you need help with benefits, please call our Veterans Integration to Academic Leadership (VITAL) representative.

 Should I switch from Chapter 30 to the Post 911 bill (Chapter 33)?

 The Veterans Benefits Administration provides a GI Bill comparison tool to compare the various chapters as well as the pros and cons of each.

 Do I have to confirm my attendance each month with the VA?